 Co-operative Education programs at post-secondary institutions are more than just a job posting service.
 As a recruiter, you enjoy a host of benefits from Co-op staff, all at no cost.
 It's no wonder employers that are familiar with the Co-op model come back semester after semester to find their next hires.
+If we've got your attention by the end of this piece, then check out our posting page, where you can post a job to all 15 Co-op institutions in BC at the same time.

 1. Posting a co-op job is free